 - It will output a Client ID and Client Secret.
 Copy these immediately!

-2. Store Credentials in the PatientPortal
+2. Store Credentials in the PatientPortal:

 - Open the

-file in the PatientPortal
+.env file in the PatientPortal project.

 - Add the following lines, pasting the values you just copied.